Standard library

 m2 content money

-## a value that never exceeds `max_value`.
+## Caps `m`, returning a value that never exceeds `max_value`.

-declaration ceiling content money depends on
+declaration ceiling

-variable content money,
+m content money,

 max_value content money

-declaration floor content money depends on
+declaration floor

-variable content money,
+m content money,

 min_value content money